 What you'll love about this fitness tracker is its cool reward system.
 Whenever the kid completes a goal, they are rewarded with badges.
 And yeah, it keeps the motivation alive.
 Challenge accepted?
 Yes, sir.

 It's swim-proof, and the bands can be changed quite easily.
 The battery life is of 5 days.
 You can recharge the battery without taking the module out of the band.

 The Letscom Fitness Tracker HR is a fully featured fitness tracker for older kids.
 It comes with a color OLED screen where you can see how you have fared in your daily fitness journey.
 It's also water-resistant, and there are a couple of built-in sport modes that can be enabled based on activities.
 And typical of most trackers, it can track heart rate and provides analysis of sleep data.

-The screen isn't a touch-sensitive.
+The screen isn't touch-sensitive.
 However, there's a button for navigating between the menus and windows.

 The battery life is around ten days depending on the usage, and it takes a little time to charge.

-The Letscom Fitness Tracker HR has seen more than 9,000 reviews on Amazon, out of which more than 55% positive reviews.
-Users seem to love the accuracy of the tracker, the comfort of the band and the price.
+The Letscom Fitness Tracker HR has seen plenty of positive reviews, and sers seem to love the accuracy of the tracker, the comfort of the band, and the price.

 Another fitness tracker suitable for young kids is the Garmin Vivo Fit Jr 2.
 And as you can see from the picture above, the silicon band has a fun and cool design with cool characters from Star Wars (see Star Wars wallpapers), Disney, and even Marvel.
 The band is strong and sturdy.
 It will likely last long.
 The tracking module sits inside the band, and it can track steps and periods of inactivity.